 The Exbury Gardens Railway runs to a colour-coded timetable.
 The correct timetable for any particular day will be posted at the gate for visitors to see on arrival or you can check on reception, 023 8089 1203.
 A red timetable will operate most days of the season, with departures at 12 noon, 1pm, 2pm and 3pm.
-In April and May an amber timetable will run, with departures at 11am, 12am, 1pm, 2pm, 3pm & 4pm.
+In April and May an amber timetable will run on busy days, with departures at 11am, 12am, 1pm, 2pm, 3pm & 4pm.
 On occasion the green timetable (with more departures) will operate.
 Round-trip journey time is approx. 20 mins.
 Gardens and Train Combination Tickets may be purchased at the Gardens entrance.

 The Railway follows a one and a quarter mile circular route on a 12 ¼” gauge and is a wonderful and evocative way to see the gardens.
 The sights and sounds of the liveried blue engines are a draw for visitors of all ages.
 After leaving Exbury Central Station, the train enters the Summer Lane Garden with a bridge, tunnel, causeway and series of individual themed gardens based on character and texture.
 The collection of plants reflect the seasons and can only be seen from the train.